-The Archives and Local History Newspaper Collection includes 92 separate publication titles covering primarily Douglas County, Colorado: ten focused on Douglas County as a whole, six on Highlands Ranch, seven on Parker, five on Castle Rock, one on Lone Tree, three on mining communities in the western part of Douglas County, nine on Douglas County High School, seven on multiple counties including Douglas County, seven on Denver, nine on Elbert County, seven on Arapahoe County communities of Englewood, Centennial, Greenwood Village and Cherry Hills, six on Littleton, fourteen on other areas in Colorado, and three in states other than Colorado.
+The Archives and Local History Newspaper Collection includes 95 separate publication titles covering primarily Douglas County, Colorado: 15 focused on Douglas County as a whole, 6 on Highlands Ranch and Lone Tree, 6 on Parker, 5 on Castle Rock, 3 on mining communities in the western part of Douglas County, 9 on Douglas County High School, 9 on Denver, 3 on Douglas County and Elbert County, 9 solely on Elbert County, 9 on Arapahoe County communities of Englewood, Centennial, Greenwood Village, and Cherry Hills, 6 on Littleton, 11 on other areas in Colorado, and 4 in states other than Colorado.
 The publications' dates span from 1859 to 2022.
 The majority of the newspapers exist as original print editions and microform.
 However, there are digital and print reproductions.